Cottard-Faraud/RealTime-SolarSystem/README.md

 # RealTime-SolarSystem

-This project was created in around 3 weeks.
+This project was created in around 3 weeks, using Unity (version 2020.1.12f1).
 The goal was to create a real-time simulation of our Solar System in a realistic scale.

 The position on the orbit was computed using Keplerian elements of each planet and the current date.
 We followed this tutorial : http://www.stjarnhimlen.se/comp/tutorial.html